Astro0o0oo0/APIS/README.md

 - `bnb_price_batch_fetcher.py`: Batch-fetch BNB/USDT prices from a CSV of UTC timestamps (1-second precision).
 - `price_batch_fetcher.py`: Batch-fetch second-accurate trade prices for any Binance spot symbol using UTC timestamps from a CSV.
 - `price_fetcher.py`: A simple command-line tool to fetch 1-minute historical OHLC data from Binance's public API.
+- `README.md`: Project information and usage instructions.
 - `timestamp_to_unix.py`: Convert a human-readable timestamp to Unix time in milliseconds.
-- `README.md`: Project information and usage instructions.
+- `trm_fetcher.py`: Enrich trade logs by fetching official USD/COP TRMs from Colombia’s central bank for each transaction date.

 ---